apache/pulsar/site/docs/1.18/admin/ZooKeeperBookKeeper.md

 ### ZooKeeper configuration

-In Pulsar, ZooKeeper configuration is handled by two separate configuration files found in the `conf` directory of your Pulsar installation.
+In Pulsar, ZooKeeper configuration is handled by two separate configuration files found in the `conf` directory of your Pulsar installation: `conf/zookeeper.conf` for [local ZooKeeper](#local-zookeeper) and `conf/global-zookeeper.conf` for [global ZooKeeper](#global-zookeeper).

 #### Local ZooKeeper

 Configuration for local ZooKeeper is handled by the [`conf/zookeeper.conf`](../../reference/Configuration#zookeeper) file.
-The table below shows the available parameters
+The table below shows the available parameters:

 {% include config.html id="zookeeper" %}

 #### Global ZooKeeper

+Configuration for global ZooKeeper is handled by the [`conf/global-zookeeper.conf`](../../reference/Configuration#global-zookeeper) file.
+The table below shows the available parameters:

 {% include config.html id="global-zookeeper" %}